tempfiles-download/Frontend/README.md

 # TempFiles
 [![travic-CI](https://api.travis-ci.org/Carlgo11/TempFiles.svg?branch=master)](https://travis-ci.org/Carlgo11/TempFiles/)

-Upload files securely over the internet for a set time.
+Upload files securely over the internet for a set amount of time.

 ## Why?
 I, [@Carlgo11](https://github.com/Carlgo11/), have for a long time been very interested in information security and encryption.